-The school will adhere to allergen labelling rules for pre-packed food goods, in line with the Food Information (Amendment) (England) Regulations 2019, also known as Natasha's Law.

-The school will ensure that all food is labelled accurately, that food is never labelled as being 'free from' an ingredient unless staff are certain that there are no traces of that ingredient in the product, and that all labelling is checked before being offered for consumption.
+- 6.1 The school will adhere to allergen labelling rules for pre-packed food goods, in line with the Food Information (Amendment) (England) Regulations 2019, also known as Natasha's Law. - 6.2 The school will ensure that all food is labelled accurately, that food is never labelled as being 'free from' an ingredient unless staff are certain that there are no traces of

-The relevant staff, e.g. kitchen staff, will be trained prior to storing, handling, preparing, cooking and/or serving food to ensure they are aware of their legal obligations.
-Training will be reviewed on an annual basis, or as soon as there are any revisions to related guidance or legislation.
+- that ingredient in the product, and that all labelling is checked before being offered for consumption. - 6.3 The relevant staff, e.g. catering staff, will be trained prior to storing, handling, preparing, cooking and/or serving food to ensure they are aware of their legal obligations.
+Training will be updated as soon as practicable when there are any revisions to related to a child's needs or a change in guidance or legislation.
+Training for catering staff not employed directly by the school will be the responsibility of the catering contractor.

-Food labelling
+7.0 Food labelling

-Food goods classed as 'pre-packed for direct sale' (PPDS) will clearly display the following information on the packaging:

-- The name of the food - The full ingredients list, with ingredients that are allergens emphasised, e.g. in bold, italics, or a different colour

-The school will ensure that allergen traceability information is readily available.
-Allergens will be tracked using the following method:

-- Allergen information will be obtained from the supplier and recorded, upon delivery, in a food allergen log stored in the kitchen - Allergen tracking will continue throughout the school's handling of allergen-containing food goods, including during storage, preparation, handling, cooking and serving - The food allergen log will be monitored for completeness on a weekly basis by the kitchen manager

-Incidents of incorrect practices and incorrect and/or incomplete packaging will be recorded in an incident log and managed by the kitchen manager
+- 7.1 Food goods classed as 'pre-packed for direct sale' (PPDS) will clearly display the following information on the packaging: - The name of the food - The full ingredients list, with ingredients that are allergens emphasised, e.g. in bold, italics, or a different colour - 7.2 The school will ensure that allergen traceability information is readily available.
+Allergens will be tracked using the following method: - Allergen information will be obtained from the supplier and recorded, upon delivery, in a food allergen log stored in the kitchen - Allergen tracking will continue throughout the school's handling of allergencontaining food goods, including during storage, preparation, handling, cooking and serving - The food allergen log will be monitored for completeness on a weekly basis by the kitchen manager - Incidents of incorrect practices and incorrect and/or incomplete packaging will be recorded in an incident log and managed by the kitchen manager

-Declared allergens
+8.0 Declared allergens

-The following allergens will be declared and listed on all PPDS foods in a clearly legible format:
+- 8.1 The following allergens will be declared and listed on all PPDS foods in a clearly legible format:

 - Cereals containing gluten and wheat, e.g. spelt, rye and barley

 - Crustaceans, e.g. crabs, prawns, lobsters

 - Nuts, including almonds, hazelnuts, walnuts, cashews, pecan nuts, brazil nuts and pistachio nuts

 - Celery

 - Eggs

 - Fish

-- Peanuts

-- Soybeans

-- Milk

-- Mustard

-- Sesame seeds

-- Sulphur dioxide and sulphites at concentrations of more than I0mg/kg or I0mg/L in terms of total sulphur dioxide

-- Lupin

-- Molluscs, e.g. mussels, oysters, squid, snails

-The above list will apply to foods prepared on site, e.g. sandwiches, salad pots and cakes, that have been pre-packed prior to them being offered for consumption.

-Kitchen staff will be vigilant when ensuring that all PPDS foods have the correct labelling in a clearly legible format, and that this is either printed on the packaging itself or on an attached label.
-Food goods with incorrect or incomplete labelling will be removed from the product line, disposed of safely and no longer offered for consumption.

-Any abnormalities in labelling will be reported to the kitchen manager immediately, who will then contact the relevant supplier where necessary.

-The kitchen manager will be responsible for monitoring food ingredients, packaging and labelling on a weekly basis and will contact the supplier immediately in the event of any anomalies.
+- Peanuts - Soybeans - Milk - Mustard - Sesame seeds - Sulphur dioxide and sulphites at concentrations of more than 10mg/kg or 10mg/L in terms of total sulphur dioxide - Lupin - Molluscs, e.g. mussels, oysters, squid, snails - 8.2 The above list will apply to foods prepared on site, e.g. sandwiches, salad pots and cakes, that have been pre-packed prior to them being offered for consumption. - 8.3 Catering staff will be vigilant when ensuring that all PPDS foods have the correct labelling in a clearly legible format, and that this is either printed on the packaging itself or on an attached label.
+Food goods with incorrect or incomplete labelling will be removed from the product line, disposed of safely and no longer offered for consumption. - 8.4 Any abnormalities in labelling will be reported to Caterlink immediately, who will then contact the relevant supplier where necessary. - 8.5 Caterlink will be responsible for monitoring food ingredients, packaging and labelling on a weekly basis and will contact the supplier immediately in the event of any anomalies.

-Changes to ingredients and food packaging
+9.0 Changes to ingredients and food packaging